First of all, are you “in”?

 - The inviter tends to get into the room first.
 If the invitee prefers not to join the room, the inviter will be notified and can then leave the room.
 This action will close the room.

 - If the invitee DOES decide to join the room, that person will experience what it means to be on stage and speak along with the inviter as they are automatically put on to the stage.
+UPDATE: The last time I welcomed someone into the welcome room, they were automatically put into the audience and I had to bring her up on stage.

 - I was surprised to see that others could enter the room since it was closed.
 What I discovered after welcoming Melonie Dodaro into her welcome room is that others who have the invitee’s telephone number on their phones are also given a chance to welcome the invitee.
 They are considered to be trusted friends, which is the foundation of why the app uses telephone numbers as an indicator of friendship.
 You can find Melonie on the Clubhouse app at @MelonieDodaro.